Transfer of Credit Policy

 3. While a transferable course is under review by academic department heads or faculty, the course will appear on the student’s transcript with the appropriate subject code and ‘–‘ as the course number (e.g. MATH 1– for a freshman-level mathematics course).
 Once the evaluation is finalized, the course will be updated as indicated in 3.a.i. or 3.a.ii.

-2. Requests for transfer of credit earned at institutions outside the U.S. are reviewed by the Office of the Registrar.
+2. Requests for transfer of credit earned at institutions outside the U.S. are reviewed by the Office of the Registrar and Admissions.

-1. The Office of International Programs provides copies of student transcripts and course-by-course credential evaluations.
+1. The Office of International Student Services provides copies of student transcripts and course-by-course credential evaluations.

 2. Courses approved for transfer are applied to the student’s transcript as either lower-division (100-level) or upper-division (300-level) indirect credit (as outlined in 3.a.ii.) as specified in the credential evaluation and with a grade of P (for courses where a grade equivalent to a U.S. grade of C was earned).